01/09/2021 10:00 AM

 01/09/2021 04:30 PM

-Bundesanstalt für Materialforschung und -prüfung (BAM), Department Materials and Environment
+Bundesanstalt für Materialforschung und -prüfung (BAM), focus areas Environment and Analytical Sciences

 Per- and polyfluoroalkyl substances (PFAS) are a class of more than 4700 chemical compounds originating from anthropogenic sources.
 PFAS have been used extensively in a variety of products and industries, due to their high chemical stability and resistance towards degradation by heat or corrosion.
 On the downside, these chemical properties imply non-degradability and PFAS have been increasingly linked to cause severe illnesses.
 As a result, the presence of these compounds in plants and animals especially in areas close to industrial and military locations and the human body all around the world has been recognized as a major challenge for future remediation work.